-Conveniently and centrally located nearby in Midlothian, Texas, the Hardesty law office serves the entire DFW metroplex, including not only Dallas and Tarrant (Mansfield, Arlington and other cities) and surrounding counties, but also Ellis (Waxahachine, Midlothian, and other cities) and Johnson county (Alvarado, Cleburne and more).
+Conveniently and centrally located nearby in Midlothian, Texas, the Hardesty law office serves the entire DFW metroplex, including not only Ellis but Dallas and Tarrant Counties.
 The Hardesty Law Office was founded to provide legal services to individuals, businesses, and non-profit organizations with the personal attention and legal expertise they deserve.
 We can assist you in all areas of law that touch on the family, such as divorces, child custody, child support, estate planning, probate, guardianship, and criminal matters.
-We also help incorporate clients in business formations, general counsel help, contract drafting, and subrogation matters.
+We also help incorporate clients in business formations, general counsel help and contract drafting.

 - Resources From the Blog -